jlopp/metal-bitcoin-storage-reviews/reviews/impressseed-titanium.md

 ## Corrosion Stress Test

-Like some of the other titanium devices we can observe substantial pitting of the service.
+Like some of the other titanium devices we can observe substantial pitting of the surface.
 A tiny amount of data loss with regard to the more lightly stamped letters.
 This seed phrase is certainly still recoverable.

 <img src="../../img/devices/impressseed_acid.jpeg" />